 Keep away from sugar and unhealthy snacks

 We all know that Frenchies are greedy eaters that will always beg for more food.
-However, I highly suggest you not to feed your pet with unhealthy snacks between meals.
+However, I highly suggest you escape feeding your pet with unhealthy snacks between meals.
 Instead of dry industrial snacks, you can use fresh fruits for your Frenchie.
 Fruits are great because they are low in calories and are rich in natural sugar.
-Natural sugar is a much healthier option from industrial sugar.
+Natural sugar is a healthier option than industrial sugar.
 On the other hand, it doesn’t mean you should feed your Frenchie with fruits every day.
 I advise you to do that occasionally (3 days a week), and the rest 4 days to reward him with vegetable snacks.

 Another way of preparing RAW MEAL for your Frenchie

-By choosing the BARF diet for your French bulldog, you can be sure that he will become more active, energized and healthy.
-Do not forget that by improving your dog’s nutrition means that you’re improving your dog’s quality of life as well.
+By choosing the BARF diet for your French bulldog, you can be sure that he will become more active, energized, and healthy.
+Do not forget that improving your dog’s nutrition means that you’re improving your dog’s quality of life as well.